deborahdore/RooseBERT/README.md

 python extract_results.py
 ```

-Ig you have run the model multiple times with different seeds, use the [compute_stats.py](script/compute_stats.py)
+If you have run the model multiple times with different seeds, use the [compute_stats.py](script/compute_stats.py)
 script to extract mean and standard deviation.

 ```bash